the-teachingRSE-project/competencies/competencies.md

 This yields a qualification profile which makes an education based on it highly attractive to young people.
-At an institutional level, research performing organisations have a growing interest in fostering RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
+At an institutional level, research performing organisations have a growing interest in fostering RSE training to support the use of \ac{FAIR} data and \ac{FAIR} software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
 How we update existing institutions and set up new ones that provide this education will be the topic of a follow-up paper.